THANKS FOR LISTENING AND USING THE NEW WRNR APP TELL A FRIEND!

 Staying true to the original version for the most part, but it's vocalist Samuel T. Herring distinctive style that gives the cover it's flare.
 Check out Future Island’s “Last Christmas” below and go ahead and check out of Whamageddon before December even starts !

-Uh - have you been pronouncing Adele's name wrong?
+Uh - have you been pronouncing Adele

 Adele is one of the most famous musicians in the world - and it turns out many of us have been pronouncing her name wrong ...